 Missing any of the deadlines above is bad news for an insurance company.
 If you do not get your accident claim payment within the deadline, contact an experienced personal injury lawyer right away.
 Either something went wrong or the insurer is exercising bad faith or unfair claims practices.

-Under Georgia Code section 33-6-34, there are various ways an insurance company may perform unfair settlement practices.
-Examples include failing to:
+Under Georgia Code section §33-6-34, there are various ways an insurance company may perform unfair settlement practices.
+Examples include:

 - Not giving “a reasonable and accurate explanation” of why a claim was denied

-- And, of course, not paying a claim within the deadline
+- Not paying a claim within the deadline

 When an insurance company engages in unfair and unlawful practices, they can face fines and other penalties.
-Talk to your personal injury lawyer about your options, as you may have grounds to bring a bad faith insurance claim against the insurer.
+An attorney can offer you options as you may have grounds to bring a bad faith insurance claim against the insurer.
 A successful bad faith claim may lead to additional compensation on top of the payment for your original claim.

 Get Help With Your Claim From a Personal Injury Lawyer